zamfi/html-css-javascript/README.md

  * `font-family: sans-serif;`
  * `text-transform: capitalize;`
  * `text-align: center;`

+There's a [full list](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) on the web, of course. **Exercise**: Pick an attribute, read the documentation, and ask someone what it means!

-Beyond tag names, you can also **select** using the class or id attributes:
+Beyond tag names, you can also **select** using the `class` or `id` attributes:

 ```css
 h1.big {